-A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server going down.
+A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 Causes of hardware failure range from malware to old age.
 Implementing hardware monitoring software is essential for gaining visibility over device performance.